vesuxyz/docs/blog/2026-01-20-app-modes/index.md

 Vesu now offers three app modes, each designed around a different user intent.

-All modes run on the same protocol, the same smart contracts, and the same risk model.
+All modes run on the same smart contracts and the same risk model.
 Only the interface changes.

 ## LITE